This site requires Javascript enabled to operate correctly. Please enable Javascript in your browser, or click here

 Sometimes photographs are presented in a way that goes way beyond recording a moment in time, but they convey drama or solace with the considered application of colour palette, light and shadow and certainly composition.
 We want to show you how to create photographs the resonate emotionally that also tell compelling stories.

 During our time together on this Photography Retreat we will discuss these enlightening skills and how we can make choices of perspective, emotional input that convey a deeper meaning through a visual language.
 During our time in these breath taking surroundings, you will be encouraged to take your time and relax into the experience of being there and making photographs that will come together as a unique portfolio to you.
+By the end of the retreat, you will:

 We want to engage in questions, conversation and intrigue, all the time allowing yourself to be as creative as you feel.
 All approaches to photography will be welcomed.
 We want you to create a portfolio that will never been repeated, one that is derived by a communion between you and your chosen subject, in whatever way you choose to express yourself.
 This retreat is designed for you to wander freely and make a personal connection with how you feel about your surroundings.